SecDevOps-jmcdonough/fortisoar-lab/README.md

 ### Task 2 Setup FortiAnalyzer / Create API User

-#### Activate FortiAnalyzer Trial License / Change Password
+#### Activate FortiAnalyzer License / Change Password

 1. Open Browser to FortiAnalyzer web interface
-    * Upload provided license file
+    * Upload license file
 1. Login to FortiAnalyzer web interface
     * Credentials are displayed using `terraform output`
     * Complete FortiAnalyzer setup, accept defaults
 1. Change FortiAnalyzer Password

 #### Create API User for Connection to FortiSOAR

+FortiSOAR will ingest logs from FortiAnalyzer, the `apiuser` will be used by the **FortiAnalyzer Connector** in FortiSOAR

 1. Click "System Settings"
 1. Click "Admin"